-I share about that in this journal/workbook I created called “Pray Through the Lord’s Prayer“.
+I share about that in my 7 Day Fervent Prayer Strategy e-study.
 It uses some of these tips I shared with you today, and I have found it to be very effective in my own prayer life.

 As you daily spend time with God sharing your heart and listening to His heart, you will see your relationship with Him grow and deepen each day.

 I have put together a 7-day teaching called the 7 Day Prayer Strategy eStudy.

 With this e-study you receive lifetime access to 7 videos, a 70-page prayer journal, and a private Facebook Group in which you can talk about prayer with other women and even ask me questions.